 There's nothing pretty or impressive about my running style these days.
 During chemo I grew to accept my stop & go, sluggish pace... the rare times I tried to run.

 Since radiation started, I've had more energy and less muscle fatigue, but I still feel like I'm in one of those "running in molasses" dreams.
 And it's obvious from my socks that I've given up on my running fashion.

 Running in the Dark

-The bandana/ball cap combo seems to be the only thing that will no slip off my head.
+When Daylight Saving Time ended, I felt like the sunshine was spotlighting my draggy pace, as well as my silly head covering.
+The bandana/ball cap combo, seems to be the only thing that will not slip off my head.

 Running in Broad Daylight